rromanik/applitools-holiday-shopping-hackathon/README.md

 # applitools-holiday-shopping-hackathon
 This project is my submission to Applitools Holiday Shoping Hackathon organized by [Applitools](https://applitools.com/).
 The hackathon instructions can be found here: https://applitools.com/hackathon-v20-3-instructions/
-Out of Eligible Testing Frameworks, I selected
-* Selenium WebDriver

-Out of Eligible programming languages, I selected
+Out of Eligible Testing Frameworks, I selected **Selenium WebDriver**, and out of Eligible programming languages, I selected **Java**.
-* Java

 ## Prerequisites
 To execute the test on a local machine, the following needs to be installed: